-The nineteenth century saw unprecedented attempts by European empires to impose global norms in science and geography, and these continue to shape the world in pervasive ways.
+The nineteenth century saw unprecedented attempts by European empires to impose global norms in science and geography.
+These continue to shape the world in pervasive ways.
 My research examines the new instruments and practices on which these universalising standards relied.
-By studying knowledge production in the Himalaya during my doctorate, and extending these questions to Central Asia, Persia and Arabia in my next project, my work ultimately highlights the incomplete and locally contingent character of these globalising norms.
-My research thus demonstrates that it is essential we understand the long-term implications of supposedly universal categories by examining their origins in explicitly imperial interests.
+By studying knowledge production in the Himalaya during my doctorate, and extending these questions to Central Asia and Mesopotamia in my current postdoctoral project, my work ultimately highlights the incomplete and uneven character of these globalising norms.

 ‘Himalaya’ section from the ‘Umrisse Der Pflanzengeographie [Outline of Plant Geography]’ produced in 1838, and later published in Heinrich Berghaus’s Physikalischer Atlas.
 This sort of vision of an ordered and orderly world allowed the Himalaya to be compared globally, but erases the laboriousness of scientific practice in the early nineteenth century, and silences the crucial roles of Himalayan peoples.
 Image: www.davidrumsey.com